sulu/sulu-docs/cookbook/webpack-encore.rst

 Build
 -----

-Now you are ready to add custom scripts and styles in ``assets/website/js`` and ``assets/website/css``.
-When you finished your changes, go to ``assets/website/`` in your terminal and run
+Now you are ready to add your scripts and styles in ``assets/website/js`` and ``assets/website/css``.
+When you finished your changes, open your terminal in the root directory and run

 .. code:: bash

    npm install
    npm run build

-No you should be able to see your scripts and styles in the browser.
+Now you should be able to see the outcome in the browser.

 Customization
 -------------